 Regard will be had to these considerations when the Council is fulfilling its obligations under the Gambling Act 2005.
-Consideration will also be given towards a number of the priorities included in the Council Plan 2018- 2022, in particular to create a thriving and prosperous economy, to create clean and safe neighbourhoods and to create healthy and happy communities.
+Consideration will also be given towards a number of the priorities included in the Council Plan 2024- 2027, in particular to create an inclusive and prosperous local economy and to create healthy and happy communities.